ORACLE: A rigorous metric and method to explore all near-optimal designs for energy systems: Background and formal definitions

 \item [Variable Min/Max (VMM):] \cite{neumann2021near,neumann2023broad,nacken2019integrated,schwaeppe2024finding,lau2024measuring}\\ VMM \textit{systematically} assigns $w$'s with only one non-zero entry of either $1$ or $-1$ to find the maximal and/or minimal possible usage of each technology within the near-optimal budget.
 Hence, at most $2n_z$ points will be found.
 After these points, the algorithm can either terminate or proceed to follow another MGA approach, e.g. Random, as in \citet{lau2024measuring}, if more points are desired.

 \item [Efficient Random Generation (ERG):] \cite{chang1982efficient,trutnevyte2016does,sasse2019distributional}\\ ERG \textit{randomly} assigns $w_k$ entries of -1, 0, or 1.
-Given infinite iterations, this method will recover the extreme solution bounds of VMM; however, unlike Random, it is not guaranteed to explore every vertex in the limit. \item[Spatially explicit practically optimal alternatives (SPORES)]\citep{lombardi2023redundant, lombardi2020policy}\\ SPORES is a hybrid of HSJ-rel and VMM that was originally proposed for spatially resolved models.
-An initial weighting vector is assigned according to HSJ-rel, and then adjusted by incorporating VMM weights into the initial vector.
-The second step can be done multiple times, allowing for partial parallelization.
-The weighting of the combination between HSJ-rel and VMM is a hyper-parameter.
-No convergence guarantees have been established for this method. \item[Modelling all alternatives (MAA):] \cite{grochowicz2023intersecting,pedersen2021modeling,lau2024measuring,schricker2023gotta} \\ Unlike the other MGA approaches, MAA is a region-based approach.
+Given infinite iterations, this method will recover the extreme solution bounds of VMM; however, unlike Random, it is not guaranteed to explore every vertex in the limit. \item[Spatially explicit practically optimal alternatives (SPORES)]\citep{lombardi2020policy,lombardi2023redundant, LCA_spores_2025}\\ SPORES originates as a hybrid of HSJ-rel and VMM that was originally proposed for spatially resolved models \citep{lombardi2020policy}.
+Later variations have hybridised VMM with other weighting schemes \citep{lombardi2023redundant, LCA_spores_2025}.
+In these variations, the search direction is given by a weighted linear combination of the weight from VMM and the other schemes.
+Like HSJ-rel, these other schemes are sequential, meaning that an incumbent search direction is based on earlier search directions.
+If multiple sequences are generated, these sequences can be run in parallel.
+No convergence guarantees specific to SPORES have been established.
+If exploration is first performed using only VMM, and then the hybridisation is introduced (as in \citet{LCA_spores_2025}), SPORES inherits VMM's guarantees. \item[Modelling all alternatives (MAA):] \cite{grochowicz2023intersecting,pedersen2021modeling,lau2024measuring,schricker2023gotta} \\ Unlike the other MGA approaches, MAA is a region-based approach.
 MAA first generates an initial point cloud with VMM.
 After this phase, MAA iteratively forms the convex hull of $\mathcal{Z}_{points}$ and tries to expand this convex hull by selecting $w_k$ to be the normal of one of the facets of the hull.
 This iteration continues until a convergence criterion based on the volume of the convex hull is met.
 As discussed in Section \ref{subsec: region-based-mga}, this approach is limited to a low number of exploratory variables due to the computational effort of forming the convex hull. \item[Manhattan MGA]\citep{price2017modelling}\\ To the author's knowledge, Manhattan MGA is the only MGA algorithm (for continuous models) that does not use the standard MGA problem \eqref{eq:MGA}.
 Instead, the objective is to maximize the Manhattan distance between the new point and all previous points.
 This requires formulating an MILP with the energy system model and is thus computationally impractical for large models. \end{description}